What Is Black Wisdom Tooth and Why Is It Happening?

 A black wisdom tooth is essentially a wisdom tooth that has turned black in color.
 The cause of the discoloration must be identified as a black wisdom tooth indicates a serious dental problem that requires prompt treatment.

-The discoloration can be caused by a variety of factors including:
+The discoloration of your wisdom tooth can be caused by a variety of factors including:

-3. Trauma: An injury to the tooth or the surrounding gum tissues can cause sufficient damage that leads to a black wisdom tooth.
-Examples of trauma that can lead to a black wisdom tooth include accidents, injuries from contact sport, and even aggressive tooth brushing.
+3. Trauma: An injury to the tooth or the surrounding gum tissues can cause sufficient internal bleeding to occur within the tooth.
+The damage to the blood vessels and nerves can cause the tooth to darken, leading to the formation of a black wisdom tooth.
+Examples of trauma include accidents, injuries from contact sport, and even aggressive tooth brushing.

 4. Infection: An infection of the wisdom tooth or gums can cause the tooth to turn black.
 This happens when there is an untreated cavity or a gum disease such as gingivitis or periodontitis.
 This causes the tooth to die and turn black in color.